وَلَوْ أَنَّنَا 341 الأعراف

 ﴾84﴿ Wa 'amtarnaa 'alaihim mataran fanzur kaifa kaana aaqibatul mujrimeen

-﴾82﴿ And the answer of his people was no, unless they said, drive them out of their village, they are people who consider themselves pure
+﴾82﴿ And the only answer of his people was that they said, “Expel them from your town; indeed, they are a people who regard themselves as pure.”

-﴾83﴿ So We saved him and his family, except his wife, who was among the rest (in torment)
+﴾83﴿ So We saved him and his family, except for his wife; she was among those who remained behind (and were punished).

 [82] One of the responses of this people is mentioned here, and it is also found in verse 56 of Surah An-Naml.